Reading and Phonics

 Every Friday night is 'Library Night' in which children and their families are invited to attend the library and share books together.
 School staff are on hand to offer advice about reading and developing good reading habits at home, as well as a storytime session at the end led by one of our enthusiastic teachers!
 Every child who attends their year group's library night will also be entered into a free raffle.
 At the end of the session there will be one lucky winner who can choose a high quality book from a selection to take home.

 Please check the school calendar to see when your child's next Library Night is.

-Each class in the school from Year 1-Year 6 is also represented by a Junior Librarian.
+Each class in the school is represented by 2 Junior Librarians.
 These pupils are role models for reading in their class.
 Their duties include:

 - Acting as a role model to promote reading in their class